Vasi012/PP5-Predictive-Analysis/README.md

 ### Page 3: Price Predictor

 - State business requirement 2
-- List the details of the inherited houses and their respective price predictions.
+- List the details of my nieces' houses and their respective price predictions.
 - Display the total sum of all the predicted house sales price.
 - A set of widgets inputs, which relate to house sales dataset.
 - The best features, discovered during feature engineering notebook are available to my nice in order to capture the attribute of each house that she asked for a price prediction.